Block Course, 04.10.2022 - 10.10.2022, 9:00-17:00, HS 1098, Kollegiengebäude I, Platz der Universität 3, 79098 Freiburg i.Br.

 - Differential Dynamic Programming (DDP) for the solution of unconstrained MPC problems

-- RL algorithms - Monte Carlo, temporal differences, model learning, direct policy search
+- Model-free RL: Monte Carlo, temporal differences, model learning, direct policy search

 - RL with function approximation

 - Model-based RL and combinations of model-based and model-free methods